 With the increased dependency on electronic data storage within the Company and the industry, there is increasing cyber security risk of data theft, and malicious data and service disruption.
-For AIEU, IT security standards are set and monitored at Group level.
+For AIEU, IT security standards are established and monitored at Group level with oversight from the Company's Chief Information Officer (PCF-49).
 Performance in relation to information security, including the required periodic activities, is monitored by Management and the Risk Committee.